DISSOLUTION OF MARRIAGE

 A "divorce" in Florida is referred to as a "dissolution of marriage".
 Florida is one of the many states that has abolished fault as a ground for divorce and only requires that the marriage be "irretrievably broken".
 All that has to be proved is that a marriage exists, one party has been a Florida resident for at least six months prior to the petition being filed, and that the marriage is irretrievably broken.
 (There is also another rarely used ground: incompetency of one's spouse).
 Fault, however, may be considered under certain circumstances in the award of alimony and determination of custody issues, but even though fault is not an issue, the division of property and possessions and responsibility for support may become contested matters.

 The distribution of property in a divorce in Florida is covered by Chapter 61 of the Florida Statutes.
 Rather than a community property state, such as California, Florida has adopted what is known as Equitable Distribution.
 Under the Equitable Distribution scheme, marital property is fairly divided between the parties, which usually means negotiation and compromise by both parties.
 Some couples agree on property settlements, child custody, and other post-divorce arrangements before or soon after the original petition for dissolution of marriage is filed.
-They then enter into a written agreement signed by both parties that is presented to the court.
+They then enter into a "Marital Settlement Agreement", which is signed by both parties, that is presented to the court.
 In such an uncontested case, a divorce can become final in a matter of a few weeks.

 Other couples disagree on some issues, work out their differences, and appear for a final hearing with a suggested settlement which is accepted by the judge.
 On the other hand, some couples cannot agree on much of anything and a trial with each side presenting its case is required.
 The judge makes the final decision on contested issues.